 Cogratulations!
 Here are the next steps:

-- Please make sure to carefully follow the application instructions we sent you.
+- Please follow the application instructions we sent you very carefully

 - Select the correct programme